storj/design-docs/20251117-bucket-eventing-phase-2.md

 - Both prefix and suffix empty/omitted means no filtering (all objects match)

 **Implementation:**

+Following S3 behavior, this operation **replaces the entire notification configuration** for the bucket.
+Each call overwrites any existing configuration.

 1. Verify project is enabled for bucket eventing via `bucket-eventing.projects` config
 2. Verify project has satellite-managed encryption (path encryption disabled)
 3. Check macaroon permissions: `macaroon.ActionPutBucketNotificationConfiguration`